Director Disqualification banner

 Director Disqualification Process - Compensation Orders

-However, one of the key considerations for the director is to work out what effect a disqualification undertaking or disqualification proceedings will have on the liquidator’s view of the liquidation, and whether it may encourage the liquidator to take civil recovery proceedings against the director.
+However, one of the key considerations for the director is to work out what effect a disqualification undertaking or disqualification proceedings will have on the office holder’s view, and whether it may encourage the office holder to take civil recovery proceedings against the director.

 The admissions of unfit conduct made by the director when giving an undertaking are usually expressed to be admissions for the purposes of the disqualification only, and not for any other proceedings.
-However, the fact that admissions have been made may encourage the liquidator.
+However, the fact that admissions have been made may encourage the office holder.

-If a director fights the disqualification proceeding all the way to trial then all the evidence given in those proceedings will be in the public domain, including the director’s own statements made on paper (e.g. in witness statements) or under cross examination.
+If a director fights the disqualification proceeding all the way to trial, then all the evidence given in those proceedings will be in the public domain, including the director’s own statements made on paper (e.g. in witness statements) or under cross-examination.
 The Judge will make findings of fact based on the same evidence.
-This can provide a liquidator with a wealth of information that would not otherwise be available and could provide the liquidator with evidence to take a civil recovery action against the director, even if the director is not disqualified.
+This can provide the office holder with a wealth of information that would not otherwise be available and could provide the office holder with evidence to take a civil recovery action against the director, even if the director is not disqualified.

 Director Disqualification Process - Permission to Act